History of Bridgerton in Timeline

 July 2022: Netflix Sues Barlow and Bear

-July 2022: Principal Photography Began
+July 2022: Third Season Photography Begins

 In July 2022, principal photography began for the third season of Bridgerton.

-August 2022: Chandran Reports No Return as Edwina
+August 2022: Chandran Not Returning as Edwina

-October 2022: Hannah New Joins Cast as Lady Tilley Arnold
+October 2022: Hannah New Joins Cast

 January 2023: Dynevor Confirms Absence from Season 3

-March 2023: Principal Photography Wrapped
+March 2023: Third Season Photography Wraps

 In March 2023, principal photography wrapped for the third season of Bridgerton.

-May 2023: Queen Charlotte Spin-Off Release
+May 4, 2023: Queen Charlotte: A Bridgerton Story Release

-June 2023: Netflix Starts Weekly View Count List
+June 2023: New View Count List

-December 2023: Season 3 Split Announcement
+December 2023: Third Season Split Announcement

 In December 2023, it was announced that the third season of Bridgerton would be split into two parts.

-2023: Netflix's New Viewership Counting Method
+2023: New Viewership Method

-April 11, 2024: Trailer for Season 3 Part 1 Released
+April 11, 2024: Release of Season 3 Part 1 Trailer

-On April 11, 2024, the trailer for Season 3 Part 1 of Bridgerton was released.
+On April 11, 2024, the trailer for season 3 part 1 of Bridgerton was released.

 In May 2024, Nicola Coughlan and Luke Newton were confirmed to be returning for the fourth season of Bridgerton.

-May 16, 2024: Season 3 Part 1 Premiered
+May 16, 2024: Premiere of Third Season Part 1

-June 13, 2024: Third Season: Part Two Premiere
+June 13, 2024: Release of Third Season - Part 2

-July 2, 2024: Season 3 Tenth Biggest English-Language Series
+July 2, 2024: Season 3 Becomes Tenth Biggest Series

-July 2024: Benedict Bridgerton to Lead Season 4
+July 2024: Benedict to Lead Season 4

 August 2024: Yerin Ha Cast as Sophie Baek

-In September 2024, Katie Leung, Isabella Wei and Michelle Mao joined as Araminta, Rosamund, and Posy, while Hugh Sachs and Emma Naomi were upgraded to series regulars.
+In September 2024, Katie Leung, Isabella Wei and Michelle Mao joined Bridgerton as Araminta, Rosamund, and Posy, while Hugh Sachs and Emma Naomi were upgraded to series regulars.

-September 16, 2024: Fourth Season Principal Photography Commenced
+September 16, 2024: Principal Photography Commenced

-October 2024: Ashley Confirmed to Return for Season 4
+October 2024: Ashley Confirmed to Return

-2024: Doctor Who Inspiration
+2024: Doctor Who Episode Inspired by Bridgerton

 Loading Video...

-January 1, 2025: Season 3 Sixth in Netflix's All-Time List
+January 1, 2025: Season 3 Ranked Sixth All-Time

-As of January 1, 2025, Season 3 was sixth in Netflix's top-10 all time list, for any language, with 846.5 million hours viewed, equivalent to 106 million views.
+As of January 1, 2025, Season 3 of Bridgerton was sixth in Netflix's top-10 all time list, for any language, with 846.5 million hours viewed/106 million views.

-2026: Fourth Season Release
+2026: Forthcoming Season 4 Release